runeanielsen/timer-cli/README.md

 timer start -d 10 -f /home/my_user/finished.sh
 ```

-Here is an example of a bash script that writes a notifications and plays a file when the timer completes.
+Here is an example of a bash script that writes a notifications and plays a sound when the timer completes.

 --- `finished.sh`
 ```bash